Element7/testBar/README.md

 * Color            // String
 * BackgroundColor  // String

-Please note that above is optional as widget has its own default setting This customizable options must be provided as an object as an argument within our initialisation.
+Please note that above is optional as widget has its own default setting.
+This customizable options must be provided as an object within our initialisation.

 ### Please see example:
 ```